59-6F-73-68-69-72-6F/Maya_Light_Manager/README.md

 *   **Real-time Sync**: The tool stays synchronized with the Maya scene.
 Any changes made to light attributes in the Attribute Editor are reflected back in the Light Manager's UI.

+<h2 style="color: #48C9B0;">Compatibility</h2>

+*   **Autodesk Maya**: The tool is designed for use with Autodesk Maya.
+*   **Arnold Renderer**: It is specifically optimized for workflows using the Arnold renderer and supports Arnold-specific lights.
+*   **Standard Lights**: It also maintains compatibility with standard Maya lights, making it versatile for various rendering setups.
+*   **Versions**: It is compatible with recent versions of Maya that include the Arnold plugin.

 <h2 style="color: #48C9B0;">Why Use the Light Manager?</h2>

 This application streamlines the entire lighting process by reducing clicks, centralizing controls, and providing workflow-enhancing features that allow lighting artists to work faster and more efficiently.

 ![image](https://github.com/user-attachments/assets/f2f5bc38-d3e6-4f1e-bcae-a1209552c95d)